 Ticket Price: Free

-10. Have a coffee break complete with breath-taking views at Bitexco Financial Tower, Saigon’s tallest building
+10. Visit Bitexco Financial Tower, Saigon’s tallest building

 Address: 2 Hai Trieu, W. Ben Nghe, D.1, HCMC, Vietnam